kamchatka-volcano/whaleroute/README.md

 router.route(std::regex{"/.*"}, demo::Request::Method::GET).set("HTTP/1.1 200 OK\r\n\r\n");
 ```

+#### Trailing slash matching
+By default **whaleroute** treats trailing slashes in requests and routes paths as optional, e.g. `/path` and `/path/` are considered equal.
+You can change this by using a `whaleroute::RequestRouter`'s method `setTrailingSlashMode` with a value `whaleroute::TrailingSlashMode::Strict`.

 #### Processing unmatched requests
 Using the `route` method without arguments registers a processor for requests that don't match any existing routes.
 It's an alternative of a `processUnmatchedRequest` virtual method, it won't be called if you use a `route()` instead.
 ```c++